Explains all the steps required to create the Hello World application using Ionic 4.

 Install Ionic CLI

-Ionic provides Command Line Interface(CLI) utility offering the wide range of dev tools and help options.
-Using CLI is the preferred way since it saves time to do repetitive tasks.
-Use the below-mentioned command to globally install Ionic CLI.
+Ionic provides Command Line Interface(CLI) utility offering the wide range of dev tools and

 // Install Ionic CLI globally using -g option